maketheworldwise/github-merge-strategy/README.md

 [commits]--[test2]--[a*b*c]
 ```

-3. Lastly I've made feature3 branch and make three files.
-This is how it will be look like when using **rembase**.
+3. Lastly I've made feature3 branch and three files in it.
+This is how it will be look like when using **rebase**.

 ```shell
 main branch: